 a (TTN; Wet Lungs; Type II Respiratory Distress Syndrome; Retained Fetal Lung Fluid; Transient RDS)

 Health Canada https://www.canada.ca

 Transient tachypnea of newborn.
-Nemours Kids Health website.
+Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/medical/lungs/ttn.html.
-Updated October 2015.
-Accessed September 21, 2017.
+Updated August 2019.
+Accessed January 7, 2020.

 Transient tachypnea of the newborn (TTN).
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/transient-tachypnea-of-the-newborn-TTN .
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/transient-tachypnea-of-the-newborn-ttn .
 Updated April 9, 2017.
-Accessed September 21, 2017.
+Accessed January 7, 2020.